Show your support!

 Please also send an email to email@example.com advising us of the payment so we can track your payment and send you a receipt.

-– Online: Please click on the donate button to contribute to this purchase.
+– Online: Please click below to contribute to this purchase.
 You can complete your donation through PayPal even if you don’t have a PayPal account.

 Donations of $5 and over may qualify for a tax rebate.
 Call us on 09 232 2781 or email firstname.lastname@example.org if you have further questions.